Your 10-second guide to today's Australian consumer sentiment report

 - A reading of 100 is deemed neutral, meaning the number of optimists and pessimists is equal.
 A figure above 100 indicates optimists outnumber pessimists while a figure below 100 suggests pessimists outnumber optimists.

-- Despite the monthly weakness, the index remained 4.3% higher than the levels of a year earlier.
+- In December, the survey’s sentiment index slipped 0.8% to 100.8.
+Despite the small decline, sentiment was 10.7% higher than the levels of a year earlier.

-- Four of the surveys five subindices fell during the month, led by a steep drop in sentiment towards family finances.
+- All of the weakness was due to economic sentiment deteriorating sharply over the month.
+The gauge looking five years ahead fell 11.3%, near triple the 4.2% decline registered in the gauge looking one year ahead.

-- Perhaps reflective of the steep stock market losses seen during the month, sentiment towards the property market improved sharply.
+- In contrast, gauges on family finances, both looking back a year and in the year ahead, rose strongly, adding 5.5% and 5.8% respectively.

 Business Insider will have full coverage as soon as the data drops.